Share This Guide, Choose Your Platform!

 Summary -UK contractor recharge invoice

-Key to note, when you are recharging expenses, you will do the `netting down’ process for any goods and services.
+As a contractor, when you are recharging expenses, you will do the `netting down’ process for any goods and services.
 In conclusion, this will make sure the VAT on expenses recharged is correct.
 Therefore, when you perform this process, the result is:

 - Charge VAT on expenses that did not originally include VAT.
 To clarify, this is effectively an extra charge to your customer on top of the costs which you incurred.